 - Use IntelliJ IDEA, which is a popular IDE.
 You also need to use this Node.js plugin in this project.

 - Add database resources to your app on Elastic Beanstalk using this guide.

 - Integrate DMS, Miro, and jsreport with your app.

 - Test the app, and deploy it using the Elastic Beanstalk DevOps tools.
 You can read “Deploying Node.js applications to AWS Elastic Beanstalk” for guidance.

 Creating a code review solution for your future projects will deliver long-term value to your organization, however, this is a complex project.

 I recommend that you engage a reputed software development company for a project like this, and use our guide “How to find the best software development company?” to find one.

 DevTeam.Space is one such platform that lets you outsource field-expert software developers for your project.
-Write to us your software project requirements for development, testing, reviewing, or deployment, and one of our managers will get back to you for more details.
+Write to us your software project requirements for development, testing, reviewing, or deployment, and one of our managers will get back to you with more details.

-Frequently Asked Questions on a code review process
+Frequently Asked Questions on a Code Review Process

 You should approach any code review methodically.
 Try not to review code of more than 400 lines in one go, if possible, try to test the code you are reviewing using automated code review programs, and go through the code line by line to ensure that it is the best way to fulfill the needs outlined in the project plan.